 It is worth noting that in appropriate circumstances the court can find more than two people to be legal parents of a child.
 For instance, a child could have one biological father, one biological mother, and a second de facto mother.

-Starting a Paternity Determination in Washington with a Seattle Paternity Attorney
+Starting a Paternity Determination in Washington

 If you want to ask the court the court to determine the parentage of a child, you start by filing a Petition To Decide Parentage (your Seattle paternity attorney will help you with this).
 In the petition, or in a response to the petition, you should name any other potential parents you are aware of so that all can be notified of the proceeding and the court can make a determination between all candidates.
 When appropriate, DNA tests may be required by the court.